Mr-Akumani/mr-akumani/README.md

 ## 👨‍💻 About Me

-I'm a **Data Analyst** with a passion for uncovering insights that drive smarter business decisions.
+I'm a **Data Analyst** passionate about uncovering insights that drive smarter business decisions.
 I combine analytical thinking and financial expertise to solve complex problems using data.
 Skilled in Python, SQL, and Power BI for data cleaning, visualization, and storytelling.

 - 🧩 Interested in data analytics, business intelligence, and financial data modeling
 - 🌱 Currently enhancing my skills in **data analysis**, **machine learning** and **advanced data visualization**